Maureen Wheeler: Lonely Planet

 The Wheelers wrote their second book South-East Asia on a Shoestring.
-Tony Wheeler says: “Although we’ve continually refined the information organisation, and in 2004 pushed through a complete reorganisation and redesign, the pattern we established with that first serious book has remained remarkably consistent to the present day.”
+Tony Wheeler says: "Although we've continually refined the information organisation, and in 2004 pushed through a complete reorganisation and redesign, the pattern we established with that first serious book has remained remarkably consistent to the present day."

 Australia became their permanent home during the 1970s, but Maureen was convinced that they could never support themselves through Lonely Planet and began study at La Trobe University in February 1976 and completed a Bachelor of Social Work in 1980.
 Afterward, she committed herself full-time to developing the business.

-Wheeler says in 1979: "We moved into an office rather than working from our house, we took on a partner (Jim Hart), and we took on the India book which resulted in the biggest book on India that was ever seen.
+Wheeler says in 1979, "We moved into an office rather than working from our house, we took on a partner (Jim Hart), and we took on the India book which resulted in the biggest book on India that was ever seen.
 Up until then, there were three of us – all the books were stored in this little tin shed out the back and under the beds and everywhere else.
 It was a very amateur, home grown business."
 In 1981, with a staff of ten, Lonely Planet India was published, becoming an immediate best-seller.

 After giving birth to her two children, the numerous questions Wheeler received by parents wondering if travel had to be postponed until the children were older, prompted her to write a guidebook.
 Her years of experience on the road with her children allowed her to write Travel With Children to give advice on how to make travel as stress-free as possible.

 Over the next few decades Lonely Planet became a major publishing house, with offices in Melbourne, London and Oakland, over 500 staff members and 300 authors.
 The company sells six million books each year, 90 per cent overseas.
 Lonely Planet has printed more than 54 million copies of its 600 guides in 17 languages and has $85 million annual turnover.

 Wheeler organised two Lonely Planet travel summits in 1994 and 1997.

-Wheeler has been the driving force behind Lonely Planet's corporate contributions program established to provide financial assistance for humanitarian projects in developing countries.
+Wheeler has been the driving force behind Lonely Planet's corporate contributions programme established to provide financial assistance for humanitarian projects in developing countries.
 The next step of her philanthropy is in creating the Planet Wheeler Foundation by funding it with money from the sale of Lonely Planet to the BBC.